-The LMA credentialing department must deem a practitioner's credentialing complete and effective on or before providing services to a LMA member in order to receive the practioners contracted reimbursement for members covered services.
+The LMA credentialing department must deem a practitioner's credentialing complete and effective on or before providing services to a LMA member to receive the practitioner's contracted reimbursement for members covered services.

 Claims for covered services provided to members by a non-participating practitioner in a participating provider group will be denied unless pre-approved.
-LMA member will be held harmless, including copayments, coinsurance and/or deductibles.
+LMA members will be held harmless, including copayments, coinsurance and/or deductibles.